uwumilabs/react-native-consumet/docs/guides/adding-new-provider.md

 yarn lint
 ```

-Test your provider in the example applications (`apps/bare-example` or `apps/expo-example`) to ensure it works as expected in a real React Native environment.
+Test your provider in the example applications (`apps/`) to ensure it works as expected in a real React Native environment.

 ## Submitting Your Contribution